 If you want to find out more about how to use bezier curves in Illustrator visit these two links:

 The monogram is now starting to look more like a finished piece.
 For this particular project I had to produce a number of variations.
 My initial idea was to design the A and P in such a way that when they were placed together the ampersand would be formed from the swashes of the two letters.
 The client liked the idea but was unsure about the shapes of the individuals letters, especially the ‘P’, so a number of variations were drawn up.

 The client finally chose from one of the variations shown above.
 I make one final edit, tidying up any loose ends; making sure the curves are smooth, the stroke thicknesses are even and the design is balanced.
 The monogram is then saved in various file formats: eps, png, and jpg (and if the client requests it, psd).
 Below is the finished monogram with the individual letters.

 Commission your own monogram

-If you would a unique monogram designed for your own use (they look great on stationery, as a logotype or a tattoo design), a special event such as a wedding or to mark an anniversary call Michael on 01473 723764 or use the contact page.
+If you would like a unique monogram designed for your own use (they look great on stationery, as a logotype or a tattoo design), a special event such as a wedding or to mark an anniversary, check out the monogram design page or use the contact page.